 Chances are if you’ve been in a catastrophic motor vehicle accident such as a motorcycle accident you will have some sort of spinal cord injury.
 You will most likely experience medical problems that involve bladder complications, bowel dysfunction, and sexual dysfunction with susceptibility to heart and lung problems.
 How well you are able to recover depends on how these problems are handled initially.

 Listed below are common areas of the body affected by spinal cord injuries and the dysfunctions that occur.

-- Pneumonia can set in – The primary lung complication is pneumonia and is a leading cause of death with spinal injuries in the upper cervical region.
-This is because a tube is placed down your throat for ventilation which increases your chances for infection.
-Patients who have a tube inserted in their throat need to be monitored for infections and if necessary treated with antibiotics.
+- Pneumonia – The primary lung complication is pneumonia and is a leading cause of death with spinal injuries in the upper cervical region.
+This is because a tube is placed down your throat for ventilation which increases your chances of infection.
+Patients who have a tube inserted in their throat need to be monitored for infections and if necessary, treated with antibiotics.

 New advances in medical technologies allow physicians to predict with good accuracy the long-term outcome of spinal injuries.
 When a patient has survived their injury and can cope emotionally with their particular situation, the next thing on the agenda is to learn how to live with their disabilities.

-If you’ve been in a car, truck or motorcycle accident and your brain/spinal injury was caused by the carelessness of another person, you may be entitled to financial compensation for pain and suffering, medical bills and lost wages.
+If you’ve been in a car, truck, or motorcycle accident and your brain/spinal injury was caused by the carelessness of another person, you may be entitled to financial compensation for pain and suffering, medical bills, and lost wages.
 These types of accidents often involve long-term medical care and loss of your ability to earn wages in the future.
-You should contact an experienced Ohio personal injury lawyer at the Chester Law Group.
-This Personal injury law firm is experienced in car, truck and motorcycle accidents involving spinal/brain injury and can guide you through a Personal injury settlement.
+Contact one of our experienced personal injury lawyers at Chester Law Group today.
+We are a personal injury law firm experienced in car, truck and motorcycle accidents involving spinal/brain injury.
+We will help guide you through your personal injury settlement.